Chalo Chatu

 Chalo Chatu translated as our world in the Zambian language is an English-language wiki-based free encyclopaedia project created by Jason Mulikita that is dedicated to documenting the Zambia and also try to preserve the history and pride of Zambia covering historical events and current events, notable public figures, companies, organizations, websites, national monuments and other notable key features of Zambia.
 The site uses MediaWiki software to maintain a user-created database of information.
-The site's content is under a Creative Commons license(CC BY-SA 3.0) which means that it is available free to the public, but cannot be used for commercial purposes and should not be modified by people who are not part of the community of the website.
+The site's content is under a Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0), meaning it is freely available to the public for use, modification, and distribution, including commercial purposes, as long as proper attribution is given and derivative works are shared under the same terms.
 Chalo Chatu is a work-in-progress, with articles in various stages of completion.

 History

 The web site was opened on 1 June 2016 and has been active since then.
 The website was launched with the ".org" top-level domain denoting its non-commercial nature.